Aggregator-Tech/platform/README.md

 ### As Stadalone Application
 $ sh webTemplate/build/install/webTemplate/bin/webTemplate
 * The default port will be 9501
-* To start the application on a different  port set the java system property server.port by setting the WEB_TEMPLATE_OPTS environment variable before running the above command.
-For example, export WEB_TEMPLATE_OPTS=-Dserver.port=9500
+* To start the application on a different  port set the java system property servicePort by setting the WEB_TEMPLATE_OPTS environment variable before running the above command.
+For example, export WEB_TEMPLATE_OPTS=-DservicePort=9500

 ### Using Docker:
 * $docker run -p <exposed_port>:9501 aggregatortech/webtemplate:1.0